Skip to main content

 Tip for Expats: Act Early

-Germany requires all residents to have health insurance - this isn't optional.
-From your first day in the country, you must be covered by either the statutory public health insurance system (Gesetzliche Krankenversicherung or GKV) or private health insurance (Private Krankenversicherung or PKV).
-Without proof of insurance, you cannot complete your Anmeldung (residence registration) or your visa application at the Ausländerbehörde.
+Health insurance is mandatory for everyone living in Germany under §5 SGB V. From your first day in the country you must be covered by either statutory public insurance (Gesetzliche Krankenversicherung, GKV) or private health insurance (Private Krankenversicherung, PKV).
+Without a Versicherungsbescheinigung (proof of insurance) you cannot complete your Anmeldung (residence registration) or your visa renewal at the Ausländerbehörde.

 The Application Process